Chapter 12, Part A: Opening Moves

 “Oh,” the timid creature responded, nervously extending his own hand.
 “I’m Novice Wyte.
 I will be assisting the Friar with his duties.
 He sends me to make rounds today.”

-Elanore recalled something about how the elderly cleric in town was much overworked and saddled with too many responsibilities since the departure of the town’s sole schoolmistress.
+Elanore recalled something about how the elderly cleric in town had been saddled with too many responsibilities since the departure of the town’s sole schoolmistress.
 She made a bit of polite small talk for a few minutes, discussing the schedules that the young man had to keep and the families he had visited thus far.
 As their conversation came to a lull, she murmured “Good day” and turned to leave.

 Not comfortable declining a legitimate call on her grandmother’s behalf, Elanore could not do anything but agree.
 The novice clerk was timid and Elanore was not up to maintaining conversation after an exhausting morning.
 And so they passed a quiet walk to the house.
 Their contemplative silence was punctuated only by the occasional “hello” to the few people who passed their way.